How to Use a Proxy With Axios and Node.js

 Does Axios proxy work in the browser?

 No. Axios doesn’t support the proxy option in the browser.
 Browser security rules don’t allow direct low-level proxy configuration.
-If you need to use a SOCKS proxy or HTTPS proxy, you’ll need to set it up in the browser itself or at the system/network level.
+If you need to use a SOCKS proxy or HTTPS proxy pool, you’ll need to set it up in the browser itself or at the system/network level.